HOA Special Assessments: Levying, Challenging, and Paying Large Fees

 How it works

-The special assessment process follows a structured sequence that most state statutes and governing documents prescribe:
+The special assessment process follows a defined sequence regardless of state:

 Common scenarios